Hugh-Adams/Example_Scripts/EOS_API/event-handler_scripts/event-handler_test.md

 **DESCRIPTION**
-    This script is designed to test an Interface event handler and display the status of the interfaces included in the event handler configuration.
+    These scripts are designed to test an Interface event handler and display the status of the interfaces included in the event handler configuration.

 **INSTALLATION**
-   In order to install this extension:
+   In order to use these these scripts:
-      - copy 'INTF_event-handler_test.py' to /mnt/flash on the test switch
+      - copy either 'INTF_event-handler_test.py' or 'accessPort.py' to /mnt/flash on the test switch
       - enable the Command API interface: management api http-commands protocol unix-socket